Apolo Ohno: Television career

 Ohno has had an interest in pursuing a career in the entertainment world.
 He participated and won the fourth season of the U.S. reality show Dancing with the Stars with his partner Julianne Hough.
-He returned for the 15th season which features all-star celebrities.
+He returned for the 15th season which featured all-star celebrities.
 Ohno's interests in fashion led him to be a guest judge on the fashion reality show Project Runway in 2008, and to an endorsement deal with Omega, the maker of luxury watches, in 2010.
 Omega president Stephen Urquhart said, "We are very proud to support Apolo here in Vancouver and congratulate him on his outstanding performance.
 He is poised to make history of his own here and we are thrilled that he is part of the Omega family".
 He also appeared on Minute to Win It as the host of the GSN revival in 2013 since he is a fan of the show.

 Dancing with the Stars

-Season 4 – with Julianne Hough
+Season 4 (with Julianne Hough)

 Ohno participated on the fourth season of the reality show, Dancing with the Stars.
-He was paired with dancing partner Julianne Hough, and both appeared on the show for the first time on March 19, 2007.
+He was paired with professional dancer Julianne Hough, and both appeared on the show for the first time on March 19, 2007.
 Together, they received the competition's first perfect score of 30 for their samba routine on April 16, 2007.
-The dancing duo became finalists in the competition, and went on to become the champions in May 2007.
+They were crowned the champions in May 22, 2007.

-Season 15 – with Karina Smirnoff
+Season 15 (with Karina Smirnoff)

-In July 2012, it was announced Ohno would return for the all-star fifteenth season for a second chance to win the mirrorball trophy; this time he was paired with season 13 champion Karina Smirnoff.
+In July 2012, it was announced Ohno would return for the fifteenth season, which was an All-Star season made up entirely of stars who had previously competed.
+This time, he was paired with season 13 champion Karina Smirnoff.
 They were voted off during the ninth week of the competition.